 In this sense, by focusing on the cultural dimension, we maintain that the new institutional theory attaches considerable importance to cultural elements, since it regards the study of institutions as necessary to understand the behaviour of organizations (Meyer & Rowan, 1977; DiMaggio, & Powell, 1983).
 From the standpoint of institutional theory, we find Hoffman's (2011) research, whi63/12ch proposes that there are two institutional logics (convinced and skeptical) in opposition with each other on the issue of climate change; moreover, he points out that the confrontation between these logics seems to lead to what he calls a "logical schism".
-He goes on to maintain that in this context the social sciences have the responsibility to provide elements of clarity that could help overcome this confrontation, with arguments based on negotiation frameworks such as religion.

-However, we cite from a different point of view the research of Sharma et al. (2021) Religiosity and Climate Change Policies, whose findings reveal a negative impact of religion on the implementation of policies against climate change, suggesting it to be a barrier, while at the same time, the higher the level of religiosity that exists in a country, the greater the difficulty there will be in the application of such policies.
+He goes on to maintain that in this context the social sciences have the responsibility to provide elements that could help overcome this confrontation, with arguments based on negotiation frameworks such as religion.
+However, from a different point of view, Sharma et al. (2021) reveal a negative impact of religion on the implementation of policies against climate change, suggesting it to be a barrier, while at the same time, the higher the level of religiosity that exists in a country, the greater the difficulty there will be in the application of such policies.

 In short, while from one viewpoint, religion seems to be put forward as a tool that offers ways to resolve a conflict in the area of climate change, from another, it is considered as an obstacle that prevents the application of measures to deal with the environmental crisis.

-This being the case, with the idea of contributing to research aimed at offering methods of halting the climate crisis, this research leans towards offering literature providing a more complete understanding of the influence of religion on the application of public policies on the part of countries, in the face of climate change.
+With the idea of contributing to research aimed at offering methods of halting the climate crisis, this research leans towards offering literature providing a more complete understanding of the influence of religion on the application of public policies on the part of countries, in the face of climate change.

-Our interest will be centred around religious tolerance (as an internal logic of religion) and its impact on the implementation of policies against climate change, all of which constitutes a contribution to literature, since this relationship has not previously been addressed.
-With the construction of a religious tolerance index, we will show that religion can contribute to the implementation of climate change policies.
-This index of religious tolerance is created from the database The World Values Survey (Haerpfer, et al., 2022), and estimates a model that evaluates its impact on the level of the rigorosity of the application of climate change policies (CCPS) built by Sharma et al. (2021).
-If this additional variable is positively related to their implementation, we will be able to explain why we have found projects driven by religion to address this situation.
+Our interest will be centred around religious tolerance (as an internal logic of religion) and its impact on the implementation of policies against climate change, a relationship that has not previously been addressed.
+By constructing a religious tolerance index, we will show that religion can contribute to the implementation of climate change policies.
+This index of religious tolerance is created from the database The World Values Survey (WVS) (Haerpfer, et al., 2022), and thereafter we estimate a model that evaluates its impact on the climate change policy stringency (CCPS) index, built by Sharma et al. (2021).
+If the religious tolerance is positively related to the implementation of climate change policies, we will be able to explain why we have found climate change-focused projects driven by religion .

-To this end, this paper will contain the following structure: first, we will examine the literature that highlights the need to address the various logics present in religion, including religious tolerance and its relationship with climate change.
-Secondly, we will describe the adopted model, followed by the results of the proposed model and. subsequently, presentation of the robustness tests applied to the model, together with some conclusions.
-In the last section, some conclusions are drawn and future research directions are proposed.
+The remain of this paper is organized as follows: in the Section 2, we will review the literature that highlights the need to address the various logics present in religion, including religious tolerance and its relationship with climate change.
+Section 3 introduces the data used and the procedures to measure both religious tolerance and climate change policty stringency.In the Section 4, we will describe the adopted model, followed by the results of the proposed model and, subsequently, presentation of the robustness tests applied to the model In the last section, some conclusions are drawn and future research directions are proposed.

 Literature Review